Zeng Xian: Proposal to retake the Ordos

-On 15 February 1548, the Jiajing Emperor suddenly voiced his misgivings about Zeng Xian's proposal and his character.
-Xia Yan was shocked at the reversal and immediately dropped his sponsorship of the project in order to limit his association with Zeng Xian.
-The emperor called for an re-examination of the whole issue, during which he dismissed Zeng Xian's integrity and called the proposal ill-considered.
-The campaign was cancelled, and Zeng Xian was arrested.
-Because of the scandal, Zeng Xian's name became so toxic that Xia Yan was compelled to ask for retirement.
-For a time, the emperor allowed Xia to retire without reducing his ranks, but Xia's enemies harped on connections of Zeng Xian's crimes to Xia Yan.
-As a result of these charges, Zeng Xian was executed on 25 April 1548, and Xia Yan too was beheaded on 31 October 1548.
-Yan Song became the head of the grand secretariat and controlled the imperial court for more than a decade since.
+On 15 February 1548, the Jiajing Emperor suddenly voiced his misgivings about Zeng's proposal and his character.
+Xia was shocked at the reversal and immediately dropped his sponsorship of the project in order to limit his association with Zeng.
+The Emperor called for an re-examination of the whole issue, during which he dismissed Zeng's integrity and called the proposal ill-considered.
+The campaign was cancelled, and Zeng was arrested.
+Because of the scandal, Zeng's name became so toxic that Xia was compelled to ask for retirement.
+For a time, the Emperor allowed Xia to retire without reducing his ranks, but Xia's enemies harped on connections of Zeng's crimes to Xia.
+As a result of these charges, Zeng was executed on 25 April 1548, and Xia too was beheaded on 31 October 1548.
+Yan became the head of the grand secretariat and controlled the imperial court for more than a decade since.